Near-horizon Geodesic Instabilities and Anomalous Decay of Quasinormal Modes in Weyl Black Holes: Weyl black-hole metric

 where $C_2$ is just an arbitrary integration constant.
 The scalar field satisfies the condition $\Phi(r) \rightarrow 0$ at infinity.
 One can also find the Weyl vector field

 Then, from the gravitational field equation one can find the metric potentials as

 where $\delta, r_g, $ and $C_3$ are arbitrary constants and $C_2 = 3r_g/\delta$.

 This metric is the generalization of the Schwarzschild-de Sitter solution.
-If $C_{3}=0$, the resulting metric will mimic spacetime in GR but with additional linear term in $r$.
-For $\delta=0, 2$, the spacetime will become asymptotically flat.
-For negative $C_{3}$, there will be cosmological horizon and the spacetime will be asymptotically de Sitter-like.
-For positive $C_{3}$, the spacetime could become asymptotically Anti-de Sitter.
-All of these possibilities of spacetime can contain BHs.
+If $C_3 = 0$, the resulting metric will mimic spacetime in GR but with additional linear term in $r$.
+For $\delta = 0$ the spacetime will become asymptotically flat.
+However, the case $\delta =2$ is excluded from our analysis because it leads to singular behavior in the circular orbit equations.
+Specifically, the photon sphere radius $r_{ps}$ diverges as $\delta \rightarrow 2$, making the Lyapunov exponent analysis invalid.
+Furthermore, the metric develops signature issues as discussed in Section IV.
+For negative $C_3$, there will be cosmological horizon and the spacetime will be asymptotically de Sitter-like.
+For positive $C_3$, the spacetime could become asymptotically Anti-de Sitter.